sparkalow/craft-activecampaign-forms/README.md

 # ActiveCampaign Forms

-Easily add [ActiveCampaign](https://www.activecampaign.com/) forms to entries with a custom field type.
-Then render the form with a simple twig method.
+A new field type to easily add [ActiveCampaign](https://www.activecampaign.com/) forms to Craft CMS entries.
+Then render the form in your templates with a simple twig method.
 Simplify managing embed snippets for content authors.

-> **Note:** This plugin is not affiliated with ActiveCampaign, Inc.
+> **Note:** This plugin is not affiliated with ActiveCampaign, Inc. It is provided by a 3rd party.

 ## Requirements